Harshgangwal10/doctor_appointment_booking_website/README.md

 **🚀 Overview**

-The Helath Care system provides users with an intuitive and seamless experience to book appointments with doctors.
+The Health Care system provides users with an intuitive and seamless experience to book appointments with doctors.
 The frontend is built using React.js and Tailwind CSS, ensuring a modern and responsive UI.

 **🛠️ Tech Stack**